logandk/serverless-rack/README.md

 ### Raw context and event

 The raw context and event from AWS Lambda are both accessible through the Rack request.
-The following example shows how to access them when using Flask:
+The following example shows how to access them when using Sinatra:

 ```ruby
 require 'sinatra'